 Tselha was born to a Tibetan refugee family in Ladakh.
-She did her schooling from Tibetan Children’s Village school in India.
-She did her Bachelors in Education from Punjab University, after which she completed her Masters in English Literature from Pune University, where she founded SFT-Pune chapter.
-She was a participant in SFT-India’s Free Tibet!
-Action Camp in 2010, and took intensive climb action training at Action Camp in 2013.
-She joined Students for a Free Tibet-India as the Grassroots Director in 2013, and has traveled extensively across India visiting our chapters, holding numerous trainings, and inspiring youth nationwide.
+She completed her schooling at Tibetan Children’s Village School in India.
+Tselha holds a Bachelors in Education from Punjab University, and a Masters in English Literature from Pune University, where she founded the SFT-Pune chapter.
+Tsellha was a participant in SFT-India’s Free Tibet!
+Action Camp in 2010, and took the intensive climb action training at Free Tibet!
+Action Camp in 2013.
+She joined Students for a Free Tibet India as the Grassroots Director in 2013, before becoming the National Director in 2015, and has traveled extensively across India visiting our chapters, holding numerous trainings, and inspiring youth.

 Students for a Free Tibet was founded in New York City in 1994 by a group of Tibetans and young students and supporters.
 The concept of SFT was borne from the understanding of the critical role students and young people have played in freedom struggles throughout history.

 Since that time, SFT has grown into an international network of students and non-students in more than 35 countries.
 Today, we have more than 650 high school, university and community chapters and four full-time staff at our Headquarters in New York, and staff at our National offices in India and Canada.

 On October 15, despite heavy security, SFT India successfully parachuted a giant banner reading “Free Tibet” on the popular Western Coast of Goa, where the BRICS Summit was held and attended by Chinese President Xi Jinping.
 Major international summits provide critical opportunities for challenging China’s occupation of Tibet.
 Our direct action shamed and created a spotlight on Xi Jinping and China’s hardline policies inside Tibet.
 When the last thing China wants is any mention of “Tibet” during such a high-stakes summit, with our actions, we were able to make “Tibet” a media focus.